xmartlabs/xmartlabs.github.io/_posts/2020-03-30-CI-WITH_FASTLANE_AND_BITRISE.md

 ---
 layout: post
-title: "Make your iOS development workflow faster through Fastlane automate tasks and Bitrise CI & CD"
+title: "Agile iOS development workflow using Fastlane & Bitrise"
-date: 2020-03-25 10:00:00
+date: 2020-04-01 10:00:00
 author: Martin Barreto
 categories: CI, fastlane, bitrise
 author_id: mtnBarreto
 featured_position: 1
-featured_image: /images/tflite_coreml/featured.png
+featured_image: /images/ios-fastlane-ci/featured.png
 ---

-The only way to move faster in a dynamic environment is to automate everything repetitive and time consuming.
+The only way to move faster in a dynamic environment is to automate everything that's repetitive and time-consuming.
-There are many task we can automate in a common development workflow, in this post i would like to talk about how our iOS team uses [Fastlane](https://https://fastlane.tools/) and [Bitrise](https://www.bitrise.io/) to automate the app release to testflight, but also how we are able to make sure we are not introducing error in already implemented functionality.
+When it comes to the common development workflow, places to automate abound.
+In this post I'll talk about how our iOS team uses [Fastlane](https://https://fastlane.tools/) and [Bitrise](https://www.bitrise.io/) to automate the app release process to [TestFlight](https://developer.apple.com/testflight/), but also about how we make sure that we're not introducing errors in already implemented functionalities.

 ### What's Fastlane

-Basically Fastlane is a open source that simplify and speed up development process by allowing the team to automate development workflows.
-It has continues integration support with many CI platforms like Bitrise, circleCI, Jenkins, travisCI among others.
+Basically Fastlane is an open-source platform that both simplifies and speeds up development process by allowing teams to automate development workflows.
+It also has continuous integration support with multiple CI platforms like Bitrise, circleCI, Jenkins, travisCI, among others.

 ### What's Bitrise

-Bitrise allows us to do continues integration and continues delivery as a services.
+Bitrise is a Continuous Integration and Delivery (CI/CD) Platform as a Service (PaaS) with a main focus on mobile app development.

 > This blog is not intended to explain these concepts but how we configure and set up these tools to optimize our development workflow.
-See their respective website and documentation to know more about each tool.
+See their respective websites and docs to know more about each tool.

-### So, why automate integrations and releases.
+### So, why automate integrations and releases?

-There are several reasons but the most important are:
+There are several reasons but these are the most important:

-1. Definition of development workflow.
-Consistency on frequency or triggers that execute the automate tasks like testing and release.
+- Definition of the development workflow.
+Consistency in frequency or triggers that execute the automated tasks like testing and release.
-2. Save Time and money.
-Nobody in a engineering team likes to do repetity tasks.
-We have more time/money to invest on what's really matters.
+- Save time and money.
+Nobody in an engineering team likes to do repetitive tasks, freeing us of these allows us to invest our precious time on what really matters.

-## How to set un Fastlane in a iOS project.
+## How to set up fastlane in an iOS project

-> we consider you have already installed Fastlane in your computer.
-If not see Fastlane documentation and get back to this point.
+> we'll assume you already have installed Fastlane in your computer.
+If not you can follow [Fastlane documentation](https://docs.fastlane.tools/getting-started/ios/setup/) and then come back to this section.

-Navigate in your terminal to your iOS project's directory and run:
+From your terminal, navigate to your iOS project's directory and run:

 ```bash
 fastlane init
 ```

-This will create several fastlane config files, the most important is `Fastfile` file which stores the automation configuration within that you'll see different lanes.
-Each lane is there to automate a different task, like screenshots, code signing, or pushing new releases.
+This will automatically generates several Fastlane config files, with the most important being `Fastfile`, which is the file that stores the automation configuration where you'll see different lanes.
+Each lane is there to automate a different task, such as screenshots, code signing, or pushing new releases.

 We can add as many lanes as we need.
-Each lane automate a development process and can be run through a command `fastlane <lane_name>`.
+Each lane automates a development process and can be run through the command `fastlane <lane_name>`.
-So let's create a test lane in order to run nit tests by running `fastlane test`.
+So, let's create a test lane in order to run unit tests by running `fastlane test`.

 ```ruby
 desc "Runs all the tests"